Ouranosinc/peach/docs/installation.rst

 ..
     Stable release
     --------------
-    To install portail-ing, run this command in your terminal:
+    To install peach, run this command in your terminal:

     .. code-block:: console

         $ python -m pip install peach

-    This is the preferred method to install portail-ing, as it will always install the most recent stable release.
+    This is the preferred method to install peach, as it will always install the most recent stable release.

     If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.